Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Update the resource requests in `remove_host_failed_run_parallel.pbs`, ensuring to increase the walltime sufficiently, then submit with `qsub`.

-The output of remove host will be fastq in ./Target_reads that has the host-derived DNA removed, leaving only putative microbial reads for downstream analysis.
+The output of remove host will be interleaved fastq in `./Target_reads` that has the host-derived DNA removed, leaving only putative microbial reads for downstream analysis.

 ### Part 3.
 Metagenome assembly